getflip/swirl/packages/bridge/README.md

 initFlipBridge({
   debug: true,
-  hostAppOrigin: "http://localhost:4200", // has to be the origin of the targetted host app });
+  hostAppOrigin: "http://localhost:4200", // has to be the origin of the targeted host app });
 ```